stratiformdigital/serverless-s3-security-helper/README.md

 - package:createDeploymentArtifacts: This hook sets versioning on the sls deployment bucket.
 - package:compileEvents: This hook sets versioning on all other buckets.

+## License

+CC0 1.0 Universal

+This project stems from [CMSgov/serverless-s3-bucket-helper](https://github.com/cmsgov/serverless-s3-bucket-helper).
+This project is maintained and developed independently from [CMSgov/serverless-s3-bucket-helper](https://github.com/cmsgov/serverless-s3-bucket-helper), and is published with a CC0 1.0 Universal license.